Show navigation Hide navigation

 Educator Resources

-On this page you will find a range of resources for you to support healthy eating at your service by:
+On this page, you’ll find a variety of resources to help you promote healthy eating at your service by:

-• Sharing in conversations with children at mealtimes
+• Engaging in meaningful conversations with children during meals

-• Supporting children who experience moments of fussy eating
+• Supporting children through periods of fussy eating

 To download a copy of the resource, please select the image or text below and it will open in a new tab.